Skip to main content

 Words:

-Krishna Nagar: A city in the western side of now West Bengal famous for its handicrafts.
+Krishna Nagar: A city on the western side of West Bengal, famous for its handicrafts.
 Many adjoining villages used to fall under it.

-Tulsipur: A small village consisting of less than a hundred families in Dinajpur, North-East of West Bengal, very close to the border of present Bangladesh
+Tulsipur: A small village consisting of less than a hundred families in Dinajpur, North-East of West Bengal, very close to the border of present-day Bangladesh

 Comments